-Everyone involved in printing, from providers to customers, has at some point seen and admired an eye-catching hot stamp label--they are created to be noticed!
-The process is universal, and employed with a wide range of pressure-sensitive products such as labels, decals and coupons.
-Typical applications include food and beverage products, health and beauty items, pharmaceutical containers, packaging for luxury and gourmet goods and various tobacco products, as well as wine and spirit bottle labels.
+Everyone involved in printing, from providers to customers, has at some point seen and admired an eye-catching custom hot stamping label — they are created to be noticed!
+The process is universal and employed with a wide range of pressure-sensitive products, such as labels, decals, and bar codes.

 To get the best value for the cost of production, it is helpful to understand the uses and processes involved in creating hot stamp labels.

-Materials Used in Hot Foil Stamping: In foil printing, which is also referred to as hot foil stamping, rolls of a pigment or a metallic foil are used.
-It is available in both matte and glossy finishes, as well as a wide assortment of colors--typically gold, silver, copper and holographic metallic.
-In addition, various patterns can be applied, or pastel foil, a flat opaque color, or a white special film-backed material.
-The foil material used in hot stamping is composed of several layers, including a polyester carrier, a release layer, and various layers of lacquer, image and metal, plus an outer adhesive layer for sizing.
+In hot foil stamping, also referred to as foil printing, rolls of a pigment or a metallic foil are used.
+It is available in both matte and glossy finishes, as well as a wide assortment of colors — typically gold, silver, copper, and holographic metallic.
+In addition, various patterns can be applied, as well as pastel foil, a flat opaque color, or a special white film-backed material.
+The foil material used in hotstamping is composed of several layers, including a polyester carrier, a release layer, and various layers of lacquer, image, and metal, plus an outer adhesive layer for sizing.
 SixB Labels can offer you an impressive variety of colors in both matte and gloss finishes for hot foil options.

 Foil can be applied to a wide variety of substrates as well.
-Paper, carton board, fabric, leather, and plastics are typical choices of surface.
+We can hot stamp onto a number of different materials, such as linen-look paper, semi-gloss paper, kraft paper, and silver and gold foils.
+Clear plastics, such as polyester, are also typical choices for the surface.
 While foil can be applied to foil, the application can prove more challenging.

-Equipment Used for Stamping Hot Foil Labels: Hot stamp dies have evolved, along with the process itself.
+Hot stamp dies have evolved, along with the process itself.
 In earlier times, hot foil stamping employed hand-set lettering or was accomplished through the use of custom-engraved dies.
-Early hot foil stamping was a very labor intensive process, so it was first used almost exclusively for literary titles and book covers.
-But by the late 1800's and early 1900's, modern hot-stamping foils were being developed, and by the 1930's it was possible to apply gold to polyester film.
+Early hot foil stamping was a very labor-intensive process, so it was first used almost exclusively for literary titles and book covers.
+But by the late 1800s and early 1900s, modern hot-stamping foils were being developed, and by the 1930's it was possible to apply gold to polyester film.

-In order to hot stamp, foil must be forced against a substrate by a heated die, normally made of brass, and supported by either a counterplate or counter cylinder, in a process somewhat like that of letterpress or engraving.
+In order to hot stamp, the foil must be forced against a substrate by a heated die, normally made of brass, and supported by either a counter plate or counter cylinder, in a process somewhat like that of letterpress or engraving.
 Pressure plus the activation of adhesive sizing creates the attachment between the foil and the substrate, aided by the melting of the release layer.

 The image below shows a foil stamp die with a blade held in place by an acrylic form, which is designed to be mounted to a machine plate.
 The image shows the backing foam used to protect the exposed blade, which is taller than the acrylic form.